 Lima is Peru’s capital and a main entry point to the country.
 Jorge Chavez Airport (LIM) is the International Airport where all flights arrive.

-There are many different bus companies that offer Lima to Huaraz but the best known are:
+There are many different bus companies that offer non-stop transport to Huaraz but the best known, and safest, are:

 getting Around Huaraz - to the Cordillera Blanca

-Although Huaraz is a sizable city, most places are within walking distance of most hotels in the city.
+Taxis in Huaraz- Although Huaraz is a sizable city, most places are within walking distance of most hotels.
 However, taxis are very abundant and finding transportation is cheap and easy.
 Taxi rides around town are typically 5 Soles for foreigners.

-Huaraz is home to more than 150,000 people and boasts a wide variety of hotels, international restaurants, coffee houses and, lively night life.
-Some of our favorite places include:
+Huaraz is home to more than 150,000 people and boasts a wide variety of hotels, international restaurants, coffee houses, and lively night life.
+For more info on the area click here.

 Besides the main grocery stores in town, there is a public market where you will find a wide variety of fruits, vegetables, meats and all kinds of groceries.
 People are very helpful and friendly.
 If you're not really hungry, be sure to visit the market anyway for a great cultural experience